oconnor663/blake3_aead/readme.md

 Broadly speaking there are two options for constructing the authenticator:

-- Compute it with the long-term key and mask it with the key stream (what this design does).
+- Compute it with the long-term key and mask it with the keystream (what this design does).
 - Compute it with a nonce-derived key and publish it unmasked.